knot-system/knot-site/README.md

 ];
 ```

+If the theme folder does not exist, the system will automatically use the *default* theme.

 ## Updating

 **Important:** Before updating, backup your `content/` folder and your `config.php` (and your custom theme inside the `theme/` folder, if you have any).
 Better be safe than sorry.

-Read the release notes of all the releases back to your version.
-Sometimes, you may need to manually update specific files in your custom theme.

 Create a new empty file called `update` (or `update.txt`) in the root folder of your installation.
-Then open the website, and append `?update` to the URL to trigger the update process.
-Follow the steps.

-If you don't finish the update, manually delete the `update` (or `update.txt`) file (if the update process finishes, this file gets deleted automatically).
+Then open the website, and append `?update` to the URL to trigger the update process. **Important:** if you don't finish the update, manually delete the `update` (or `update.txt`) file (if the update process finishes, this file gets deleted automatically).

+Follow the steps of the updater.
+It will show you all of the new release notes that happened since your currently installed version - read them carefully, especially at the moment, because some things will change and may need manual intervention.
+After the update is complete, and if you have a custom theme installed, it will list all the files you manually need to update in your custom theme - you should do so, or you may miss out on new functionality, or the site may even break completely.

-After updating, open your website and check if everything works as expected.
+After updating, open your website; this will trigger the setup process again, that creates some missing files.
+Then check if everything works as expected.

+### manual update

-If you want to perform a manual update, delete the `system/` and `theme/default/` folders, as well as the `index.php` and `.htaccess` files from the root folder.
+If you want to perform a manual update, delete the `system/`, `theme/default/` and `cache/` folders, as well as the `index.php`, `.htaccess`, `README.md` and `changelog.txt` files from the root folder.
 Then download the latest (or an older) release from the releases page.
-Upload the `system/` and `theme/default/` folders and the `index.php` file from the downloaded release zip-file into your web directory.
-Then open the url in a webbrowser.
+Upload the `system/` and `theme/default/` folders and the `index.php`, `README.md` and `changelog.txt` file from the downloaded release zip-file into your web directory.
+Then open the url in a webbrowser; this will trigger the setup process again and create some missing files.

+If you have a custom theme active, make sure all your snippets are up to date and at least the same version as the corresponding files inside `system/site/snippets/`.

+### system reset

 If you want to reset the whole system, delete the following files and folders and open the url in a webbrowser to re-trigger the setup process:
 - `.htaccess`